 In England and Wales Family Lives provides a helpline on all aspects of parenting.
-In Scotland Parentline Scotland provides a similar service managed by Children 1st.
+In Scotland Children 1st Parentline provides a similar phone webchat support.
 In Northern Ireland Children in Northern Ireland does the same.

 The Mental Health Foundation is committed to bringing readers reliable and relevant information.
 All of our pages are written and regularly reviewed by our mental health experts, in line with official advice on the coronavirus outbreak.

 We need your support to keep providing vital information during this time.

 Public Health England have developed explicit guidance on mental health in the crisis.
 If you want to develop a personalised plan for supporting your mental health you can also visit the PHE Every Mind Matters site, developed in collaboration with the Mental Health Foundation.